 Adam is currently working on several research and writing projects, including:

-1. Labour activism and austerity in Latin America.
-Continuing development of this project will be supported by a Leverhulme International Academic Fellowship.
+1. Labour Activism and Austerity in Latin America.
+This project is currently supported by a Leverhulme International Academic Fellowship.
 From February 2020, I will work at the Centro de Estudios e Investigaciones Laborales (CEIL-Conicet) in Buenos Aires and the Observatorio de Huelgas Laborales (OHL-COES) in Santiago.
 I will be developing a comparative methodological approach to explore the changing forms of labour movement activism that may (or not) be emerging with the end of the progressive Pink Tides in Latin America.
-The wider project explores how changes across conditions of work and everyday life in the current conjuncture are opening or foreclosing opportunities for radical, grassroots labour activism.
+The wider project explores how changes across conditions of work and everyday life under conditions of “austerity” open or foreclose opportunities for radical, grassroots labour activism.
 How are workers responding to combined changes worsening their conditions at work and in the community?
 Are they developing new forms of collective organisation and mobilisation?
 What influence (if any) has wider social movement activism had on labour activism in leading industrial sectors?
 And if no new mobilisation or organisation is occurring, what does this tell us about the intersection of austerity and workplace modernisation in the current moment?

-2. Crisis and Hope in the End(ings) of Capitalism (with Nicholas Kiersey).
+2. Postcapitalist Futures: Political Economy Beyond Crisis and Hope (with Nicholas Kiersey).
 In this ongoing project, we are exploring the contribution of international political economy and related social theory for understanding the multiplicity of capitalism’s endings, rooted in a rethinking of prominent literature on postcapitalism.
-To date the project has been realised through a research workshop held in June 2018 and sponsored by the British International Studies Association, which brought together a global group of researchers looking at different critical interpretations of postcapitalism and capitalist crisis.
-Currently, we are developing a collaborative edited volume entitled Crisis and Hope in the End(ings) of Capitalism that is under contract with Pluto Press.
+To date the project has been supported through funding for a research workshop held in June 2018 sponsored by the British International Studies Association, which brought together a global group of researchers looking at different critical interpretations of postcapitalism and capitalist crisis.
+We also hosted a panel of contributors at the European International Studies Association Annual Conference in 2018 and presented the volume introduction at the Caucus for a New Political Science Conference in 2019.
+The edited volume, to be published by Pluto Press, will be available in April 2021, entitled Postcapitalist Futures: Political Economy Beyond Crisis and Hope.

 Recent publications (click here for a full list of publications)